We have reintroduced the requirement to wear a mask across all areas of Sherwood Forest Hospitals with immediate effect from Tuesday 28 June 2022.

 - Parents are permitted to accompany children under the age of 18

 All visitors will be expected to comply with existing social distancing and hand hygiene measures in addition to wearing face masks while in the hospital setting.
 Please see more about this here.

-Visiting the Emergency Department, EAU and SDEC will not change.
-We are still be asking people to attend alone unless they are under the age of 18 or require a carer.
+Patients attending the Trust’s Emergency Department, Same Day Emergency Care and Emergency Assessment Unit (EAU) units are asked to attend alone to reduce overcrowding unless they are under 18 or require a carer.

 As we continue to see a rise in our urgent care admissions, a surge in admissions of Covid positive patients, and workforce shortages created by Covid isolation, some appointments for planned care may need to be delayed.